In a nuclear fission reaction in a nuclear

 If you insert the control rod between the

 uranium atoms, the amount of neutrons available

 to cause more splits is reduced.

-In the second line up of dominos, the ruler
+In the second line up of dominoes, the ruler

 served as a control rod.
 Putting it between